A semiflexible polymer chain under geometrical restrictions: Only bulk behaviour and no surface adsorption: Model and method

 required for adsorption of an infinitely long linear semiflexible polymer chain on the constraint $B$.
-In this case too, we have value of $\omega_{c2}=1$, for all possible values of bending energy or stiffness of the semiflexible polymer chain.
+In this case too, we find $\omega_{\mathrm{c}2}=1$, for all possible values of the bending energy or stiffness of the semiflexible polymer chain and further there is no possibility for the existence of a new singularity of the partition function {i.e.} equation (\ref{eq:2.15}).
+Therefore, the adsorption of the chain on constraint $B$ is impossible.